geocolumbus/Marc8ToText/README.md

 # Marc8ToText

-Command line utility to display a Marc21 format / Marc8 encoded record to the console in mostly human readable form.
+Command line utility to display a Marc21 format / Marc8 encoded record to the console with the fixed field layed out neatly, and the escapes explicitly displayed.
+In color!

 ## Requires